cruiz24/HackTober_2020/README.md

 # Welcome to HacktoberFest 2020!

-##  Follow these steps to make your first pull request-
+##  Follow these steps to make your first pull request:-

 - Fork this repository.